describo/describo.github.io/src/docs/profiles/associations.md

 }
 ```

-In this example we are define two associations:
+In this example we define two associations:

 1. In the first we are saying that `keywords` has an inverse association of `isKeywordOf`.
 2. In the second we are saying that `hasMember` has an inverse association of `isMemberOf`